 How do I apply?

 Applications can be submitted at any time while the fund is open.
-Decisions are made on a 6 weekly cycle and completed applications will be taken forward for a decision at the next scheduled meeting.
+Decisions are made on a monthly cycle and completed applications will be taken forward for a decision at the next scheduled meeting.

 Before applying please read the guidance and criteria to check that your request is eligible.
 This can be found at the beginning of the application form.